SCOPE OF THIS CHAPTER

 - There is a clear view of the aims and objectives of such a placement.

-Where the Director for Family Services agrees that a secure placement on welfare grounds is appropriate, the social worker must contact Legal Services as a matter of urgency regarding the application to Court for a Secure Accommodation Order.
+Where the Service Director agrees that a secure placement on welfare grounds is appropriate, the social worker must contact Legal Services as a matter of urgency regarding the application to Court for a Secure Accommodation Order.

-In relation to a child under 13, the approval of the Secretary of State will also be required and, after the approval of the Director for Family Services has been obtained, a written request should immediately be sent to the Secretary of State - see Section 3, Placements of Children under the age of 13.
+In relation to a child under 13 years, the approval of the Secretary of State will also be required and, after the approval of the Service Director has been obtained, a written request should immediately be sent to the Secretary of State - see Section 6, Placements of Children under the age of 13 Years.

 A placement of a child under the age of 13 years can only be made with the approval of the Secretary of State.
 This summarises the procedures for obtaining approval.

 6.1 Telephone Discussion with the Department for Education

 Some initial information will be taken over the phone, such as:

 - The name and date of birth of the child concerned;

 - The reasons why a secure placement is required;